There’s so much to explore in Ireland, but one place at the top of your list? The stunning capital city of Dublin.

 Inside it, you will get to learn all about the history and the four Gospels of the New Testament.
 Ancient Scottish monks created that masterpiece around AD 800 and it still survives to this very day.

-Phoenix Park is one of Ireland’s largest enclosed urban park that covers around 1700 acres, or perhaps a little more.
-It holds Dublin Zoo within where a great number of deer freely roam.
+Phoenix Park is one of Ireland’s largest enclosed urban parks that covers around 1700 acres, or perhaps a little more.
+It holds Dublin Zoo where a great number of deer freely roam.
 People refer to it as the Deerfield.
 It also happens to be the official residence of the Irish president.
-There are also other structures there, including Farmleigh House, that used to belong to the Guinness family, and Castleknock Gate.
+There are also other structures there, including Farmleigh House, which used to belong to the Guinness family, and Castleknock Gate.

 The whole city started off at that magnificent river and now it became one of its tourist attractions.
 It is one of the longest rivers in the county.
 In fact, it is the main artery that courses for about 75 miles through the whole city.
 The river pours into the Irish Seas right at Dublin Bay.
 People take long walks along the two banks of the river.
 You will get to see marvellous sightings of impressive architecture.